EricCrosson/tradingview-watchlist-generator/readme.md

 # binance-watchlist-generator

-> Generate TradingView=importable watchlists of all assets on Binance
+> Generate TradingView-importable watchlists of all assets on Binance

 ## use